JonasReich/OpenUnrealConventions/C++/README.md

 // culture invariant used for DEV UI, so it doesn't end up in loca kits FText DevButtonLabel = LOCTEXT("DevButtonLabel", "Press Me! (only if you're a dev)");
 ```

+## Log Macros

+Never use the LogTemp log category for anything other than temporary debug code.
+Always use/create an appropriate log cateogry using one of the declare/define log cateogry macros instead (see [UE4 Community wiki](https://unrealcommunity.wiki/logging-lgpidy6i)).